 You have season allergies but there are some that have nasal sinuses throughout the year and that’s because of a fungus in their nasal cavity.

-One of the best thing to kill funguses and viruses is garlic.
+One of the best things to kill funguses and viruses is garlic.

-For this rinse you will take 1 garlic clove, pill it and the chop it up into small little pieces then let is sit for 15 minutes.
+For this rinse, you will take 1 garlic clove, pill it, and the chop it up into small little pieces then let it sit for 15 minutes.

 While you wait for the garlic to sit, boil half a cup of water.